KiClaudia/HondurasPhys/README.md

 # 10/4/2023
 in folder folSites, added new script reproductiveSitePorportion to look at whether there were differences in proportion of reproductive females between sites. chi-square

+# 12/14/2023
+new 2016 parasite data from Ashley Goode.
+New script to compare 2016 parasites and 2022 parasites for GL